Baltimore Avenue–UMD station

 Baltimore Avenue–UMD station is an under-construction light rail station in College Park, Maryland, that will be served by the Purple Line.
 The station will have two side platforms flanking Rossborough Lane just east of Baltimore Avenue.
 It will be one of five stations serving the University of Maryland, College Park (UMD).
-As of 2022, the Purple Line is planned to open in 2027.
+As of 2026, the Purple Line is planned to open in late 2027.